 Immediate Effects of Smoking

-- Bad breath – Anyone who has been around a smoker knows they have chronically bad breath.
+Anyone who has been around a smoker knows they have chronically bad breath.
 Not only does smoking cause bad breath, but it can also affect the way food tastes which can hamper appetite.
-Longer term oral implications include tooth yellowing and tooth loss and gum damage.
+Longer-term oral implications include tooth yellowing and tooth loss and gum damage.

-- Cost – A pack a day habit costs an average of $3,600 a year.
+A pack-a-day habit costs an average of $3,600 a year.
 If you smoke more than that, the cost continues to go up.
 As a deterrent against smoking, prices are regularly hiked on tobacco products.

 Long Term Effects of Smoking

-- Heart disease – Stroke and heart disease are both heavily affected by smoking.
-In fact, those who smoke are twice as likely to suffer a heart attack than their non-smoking counterparts.
+Stroke and heart disease are both heavily affected by smoking.
+In fact, those who smoke are twice as likely to suffer a heart attack as their non-smoking counterparts.
 Why?
 Smoke damages the arteries and can cause them to constrict.
 It can also cause cholesterol to build up and block vessels, which can then lead to a cardiovascular incident.

 Secondhand Smoke and Its Dangers